 Such psychosis, moreover, reveals Maria to be neither simply insane nor rational but intensely aware of the law of the father.
-In one sense the loathsome Venables has wrongfully imprisoned her, and yet her supposed madness marks, for Wollstonecraft, women’s position within the patriarchy, as subject to the men castrated by their fear of women’s freedom and desires (and men’s own feminizing desires).
-The asylum, “a most terrific ruins,” with its “fallen column and mouldering arch,” figures the patriarchal institution and its imaginary crumbling into disarray (Maria 161).
-These cracks in the foundation of the patriarchy signal the threat of castration always immanent to the law of the father, or the cut of signification within the Oedipus Complex that resists psychosis.
-Here, psychosis, in a classical Lacanian sense, would represent desire that has not been routed through the supposedly inevitable Oedipal order and its symbolic.
-Wollstoneraft’s arch critique of that order can be found in the paranomasia of the ruin as both an exaggerated symbol of castration in the fallen institutional building and also as a form of hyperbolic sexual fulfillment in its most destructive to women.
+In one sense, the loathsome Venables has wrongfully imprisoned her, and yet her supposed madness marks, for Wollstonecraft, women’s position within the patriarchy, subject to the men castrated by fear of women’s freedom and desires (and men’s own feminizing desires).
+The asylum, “a most terrific ruins,” with its “fallen column and mouldering arch,” figures the patriarchal institution and its Imaginary crumbling into disarray (Maria 161).
+These cracks in the foundation of the patriarchy signal the threat of castration always immanent to the law of the father or the cut of signification within the Oedipus complex that resists psychosis.
+Here, psychosis, in a classical Lacanian sense, would represent desire that has not been routed through the supposedly inevitable Oedipal order and its Symbolic.
+Wollstoneraft’s arch critique of that order can be found in the paronomasia of the ruin as both an exaggerated symbol of castration in the fallen institutional building and also as a form of hyperbolic sexual fulfillment in its most destructive to women.
 Yet, it likewise houses those beings unleashing of drives, like Maria’s delusion, nearly untouched by the Oedipal cut.
-The mouldering asylum also gestures to those chaotic drives of men who believe that women’s independent desires and proclamations of independence to be hallucinations, an imaginary that is deemed impossible because it has no relation to the symbolic ruled by the phallus.
-Maria emoting inside the asylum presents not simply the impossible dream of feminine jouissance inside a phallic economy and an institution always already vexed by its own castration.
+The moldering asylum also gestures to those chaotic drives of men who believe that women’s independent desires and proclamations of independence are hallucinations, an Imaginary that is deemed impossible because it has no relation to the Symbolic ruled by the phallus.
+Maria emoting inside the asylum presents more than the impossible dream of feminine jouissance inside a phallic economy and an institution always already vexed by its own castration.
 It also evinces the existence of the necessary and existing feminine psychosis of desires not routed through the ruined cracks in the phallic order.
-Another way to think of this psychosis might be a speculative or science fiction that is not based on a science-to-be-made-real but a sheer desire for a Real, non-phallic jouissance, marked by a yet-impossible nonbinary symbolic, figured in the novel, as we shall see, by its multiple, alternate endings.
+Another way to think of this psychosis might be a speculative or science fiction that is not based on a science-to-be-made-real but a sheer desire for a Real, nonphallic jouissance, marked by a yet-impossible nonbinary Symbolic, figured in the novel, as we shall see, by its multiple, alternate endings.